jason-weirather/AlignQC/README.md

 ##### Report Viewing Requirements
 - Mozilla Firefox or Google Chrome Browser

+##### Installation (optional)

+You can add the `AlignQC/bin` directory to your path if you want to call `alignqc` directly from the command line.

+If you require a path for python 2.7+ other than `python`, or a shell other than `/bin/sh` you can set modify `AlignQC/bin/alignqc` to reflect this.

+If you prefer to run AlignQC directly from python you can use `AlignQC/bin/alignqc.py`

+i.e., `python AlignQC/bin/alignqc.py`

+By default `Rscript` should be installed in the path, if it is not, you can specify a location in the `analysis` command with the `--rscript_path` option.

 ##### Fast start
 The following command should be sufficient for assessing a long read alignment.